micahman33/excalidraw/PRESENTATION_MODE.md

    - Implemented in `staticScene.ts` by checking if element is in active frame
    - Uses `context.globalAlpha = 0.3` for dimming

+### Presentation Frame Tool

+The **Presentation Frame** tool creates frames optimized for full-screen presentations:

+- **Aspect Ratio**: 2:1 (width:height) - optimized for modern widescreen displays
+- **Location**: Available in the "More tools" menu (three-dot icon in toolbar)
+- **Behavior**:
+  - Maintains 2:1 aspect ratio when creating new frames
+  - Maintains aspect ratio when resizing (if using Presentation Frame tool)
+  - Works identically to regular frames for all other features

+**Usage**:
+1. Click the "More tools" icon (three dots) in the toolbar
+2. Select "Presentation Frame"
+3. Click and drag on the canvas to create a frame
+4. The frame will automatically maintain a 2:1 aspect ratio

+**Technical Details**:
+- Tool type: `presentationFrame` (defined in `TOOL_TYPE` constant)
+- Aspect ratio enforced during creation and resize: `2 / 1`
+- Implementation: `packages/excalidraw/components/App.tsx` (dragNewElement logic)

 ### Frame Ordering

+Frames can be ordered in two ways:

-Frames are ordered using `getFramesInOrder()` which:
+1. **Default Order**: Uses `getFramesInOrder()` which:
-1. Gets all non-deleted frame-like elements from the scene
+   - Gets all non-deleted frame-like elements from the scene
-2. Sorts them based on position (top-to-bottom, then left-to-right)
+   - Sorts them based on position (top-to-bottom, then left-to-right)
-3. Returns them in presentation order
+   - Returns them in presentation order

+2. **Custom Order**: Users can reorder frames via drag-and-drop in the Presentation Panel:
+   - Custom order is stored in `appState.presentationMode.frames`
+   - Persists across sessions (saved to localStorage)
+   - New frames are appended to the end of the custom order
+   - Deleted frames are automatically removed from the order
+   - Custom order takes precedence over default scene order
+   - Order is preserved when frames are deleted and recreated

-**Note**: Frame order is determined by their position on the canvas, not creation order.
+**Note**: When no custom order exists, frame order is determined by their position on the canvas, not creation order.

 ## Code Patterns